Elizabeth Holmes gets more than 11 years for Theranos scam

 She sobbed as she told the judge she accepted responsibility for her actions.

-Holmes, 38, faced a maximum of 20 years in prison.
-Her legal team asked the judge for a sentence of no more than 18 months, preferably served in home confinement.

-Her lawyers argued that Holmes was a well-meaning entrepreneur who is now a devoted mother with another child on the way.
-Their arguments were supported by more than 130 letters submitted by family, friends and former colleagues praising Holmes.
+Her lawyers argued that Holmes was a well-meaning entrepreneur who is now a devoted mother.
+Their viewpoints were supported by more than 130 letters submitted by family, friends and former colleagues praising Holmes.

+Davila suggested that the letters might have struck a different tone had the writers seen and heard all the evidence shown to the jury.

 Prosecutors also wanted Holmes to pay $804 million in restitution — an amount that covers most of the nearly $1 billion that she raised from investors.
 But the judge left that question for a future hearing that has not been scheduled.

+Alexander Shultz made a brief appearance Friday to lambaste her for terrorizing his son, Tyler, a former Theranos employee turned whistleblower who helped The Wall Street Journal expose the flaws in the company’s blood-testing technology.

+Before the first in a series of Journal articles appeared in October 2015, Alexander Shultz said Holmes hired private investigators to follow Tyler.
+The surveillance made Tyler so fearful that Alexander said his son began sleeping in his bed with a knife.

-The judge gave Holmes, who is pregnant, more than five months of freedom before she must report to prison on April 27.
+The judge gave Holmes more than five months of freedom before she must report to prison on April 27 — a window of time that should enable her to give birth to her second child before she is incarcerated.
 She gave birth to a son shortly before her trial started last year.

 If Holmes’ pregnancy had a role in determining her sentence, the decision could prove controversial.
 A 2019 study found that more than 1,000 pregnant women entered federal or state prisons over a 12-month study period; 753 of them gave birth in custody.